Moving Narratives Fellowship (Cyle 2)

 Chapter 3: Producing History Anew

-The final chapter explored the possibility of produceing history anew — in honour of, and in tension with, the histories we “inherit”.
-The contents of this chapter drew on Saidiya Hartman’s method of critical fabulation, alongside readings of Frantz Fanon and Édouard Glissant to consider how collectives might produce a shared history that can reflect contemporary political concerns, objectives and affinities.
+The final chapter explored the possibility of producing history anew.
+The contents of this chapter drew on Saidiya Hartman’s method of critical fabulation, alongside readings of Frantz Fanon and Édouard Glissant to consider how collectivities might produce a shared history that can reflect contemporary political concerns.

 I opened the session with a reflection on a photograph of my great-grandfather, Hamad Mohamed El Malik (1869–1934).
 I used the image from my family archive to think through colonial power and the politics of recognition.
-The chapter foregrounded speculation, memory, and imagination as tools for engaging accounts of the past so as to posit alternative ways to relate with historical subjects, events, and movements.
+The chapter foregrounded speculation, memory, and imagination as tools for positing alternative ways to relate to historical subjects, events, and movements.

-This chapter concluded my stream with the following question: If history is made, then how can it be remade to build new forms of collectivity in the present?
+This chapter concluded my stream with the following question: If history is made, then how can it be remade to build new forms of collectivities in the present?

 Publication